mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * RDS
     * Login attempts
   * IAM
-    * IP Calls from an IP address that is included on a threat list
+    * AWS API Calls from an IP address that is included on a threat list

 ### Findings